 Two-Way Street Conversions

 One-way streets are designed to move vehicles quickly from one location to the next.
 This prioritization of speed and throughput makes them dangerous for drivers and especially for pedestrians and cyclists.
-The East Phase of Main Street is vulnerable to these conditions but conversion to two-way travel is expected to enhance both safety and accessibility for all road users to the businesses, residences, and destinations along the corridor.
+Main Street is vulnerable to these conditions but conversion to two-way travel is expected to enhance both safety and accessibility for all road users to the businesses, residences, and destinations along the corridor.

 Safety